 As a daughter of an entrepreneur father Tracy Last grew up with a sell sell sell motto like her dad, though she always questioned things.
 As a young adult, working by the seat of her pants, there was no time, in their downtown Vancouver bustling Yaletown warehouse district office, for business school (she left fashion design college to work with her father).
 Here she learned the tricks of the trade, and social entrepreneurship “though by osmosis.”

 For my entire adult life I have been an entrepreneur “flogging my wares” and tapping into niche markets to sell promotional products to various corporations as well as public service agencies like forestry, fire services, and law enforcement.
-We are distributors for Smokey Bear, Sparky the Fire Dog (formerly), Police Pals, Firehall Swag & Displays, and we specialize in custom apparel and uniforms at www.lastlogos.com.
+We were distributors for Smokey Bear, Sparky the Fire Dog, Police Pals, Firehall Swag & Displays.
+And I sold it all, from teddies in t-shirts to custom apparel and uniforms.

 Though safety awareness campaigns have a heavy emphasis on material distribution, for me it wasn’t just about the product sales as much as it was the final outcome for the person receiving that pencil, sticker or pretty balloon.
 It would take two decades to realize the path I was paving in my business had all the markings of true social entrepreneurship.